-Bravo Studio is a no-code app builder designed to make, manage and maintain native mobile apps by connecting your Figma or Adobe XD designs to APIs.
+Bravo Studio is a no-code app builder designed to make, manage and maintain mobile app prototypes and native mobile apps by connecting your Figma or Adobe XD designs to APIs.
 By working directly with the app design, we can ensure the no-code app remains 100% true-to-design, whilst dramatically decreasing development time and providing sophisticated functionalities.

 Without further ado, let’s dive deep into the new releases!